Contact

 Structural, Geotechnical & Environmental Monitoring

-PC Monitoring’s structural, geotechnical & environmental Monitoring services - plus a range of construction surveying and rail track monitoring services - are integrated with Plowman Craven’s broader surveying and measurement offerings throughout the project lifecycle, helping to save our clients valuable time and create efficiencies in our delivery.
+Plowman Craven's structural, geotechnical & environmental monitoring services - plus a range of construction surveying and rail track monitoring services - are integrated with our broader surveying and measurement offerings throughout the project lifecycle, helping to save our clients valuable time and create efficiencies in our delivery.

-With a strong management team, industry leading expertise and the resources of the Plowman Craven group, PC Monitoring has become a market leader in its sector.
+With a strong management team, industry leading expertise and the resources of the Plowman Craven group, we are a market leader in the structural, geotechnical and environmental sector.

 Our construction monitoring services are also fully integrated with Plowman Craven’s Environmental Planning division - for centralised installation, management and delivery of a complete package.